abdel-elsayed/Lemonade-E-Commerce-Website/README.md

 ## Login and Sign up
 ![](images/loginPageDemo.png)
-To access the website, users need a profile in order to use the services.
+To access the website, users can either login or sign up.
-In order to obtain a profile,

 ## First time signed up